papicella/conftest-snyk-demos/README.md

 -rw-r--r--  1 pasapicella  staff   603  2 Sep 22:53 exploit-test.rego
 ```

-- For this demo we are going to use the "exploit-and-severity-count-test.rego", inspect the file as follows.
+- For this demo we are going to use the "**exploit-and-severity-count-test.rego**", inspect the file as follows.

 _Note: This policy file will fail for severity thresholds hit or exploit thresholds hit_